sendbird/SendBird-iOS-Swift/README.md

 You can also create a [group channel](https://sendbird.com/docs/chat/v3/ios/guides/group-channel#2-create-a-channel) by [inviting users as new members](https://sendbird.com/docs/chat/v3/ios/guides/group-channel#2-invite-users-as-members) to the channel.

-> Note: The majority of the methods used in the following steps are all asynchronous except initWithApplicationId:.
+> Note: The majority of the methods used in the following steps are all asynchronous except the `initWithApplicationId()`.
 This means with asynchronous methods, your client app must receive success callbacks from Sendbird server through completion handlers before moving on to the next step.

-A good way to do this is the nesting of methods: [Go to Step 4: Enter the channel](#step-4-enter-the-channel) to learn more about how to nest the `enterChannelWithCompletionHandler:` in the `getChannelWithUrl:completionHandler:` method.
+A good way to do this is the nesting of methods: [Go to Step 4: Enter the channel](#step-4-enter-the-channel) to learn more about how to nest the `enter()` in the `getChannelWithUrl()` method.

 ### Step 4: Enter the channel